LoulouNoLegend/NieR-Automata_RPC/README.md

 4. Extract the two files (`steam_api64.dll` and `NieRAutomataRPC.dll`)
 5. If it asks to replace files, you just need to accept

-## Installation - Alternative method
+## Installation - Method 2: Not recommended (But could be a fix in some ways?)

 1. Be sure that NieR:Automata is installed on your system
 2. Download the zip file from the [release page](https://github.com/LoulouNoLegend/NieR-Automata_RPC/releases)